derrickkorku/datastructures-algorithms/README.md

-# datastructures-algorithms-java
+# datastructures-algorithms
-This repo contains java code implementations of datastructures and algorithms
+This repo contains java|php code implementations of datastructures and algorithms